- The release process works best with Git Flow branching.

 - Contributors can do whatever they want on PRs and merges to main will result in packages being released to GitHub and NuGet.

 Ocelot uses the following process to accept work into the NuGet packages.

 - User creates an issue or picks up an existing issue in GitHub.

 - User creates a fork and branches from this (unless a member of core team, they can just create a branch on the main repo) e.g. feat/xxx, fix/xxx etc. It doesn’t really matter what the xxx is.
 It might make sense to use the issue number and maybe a short description.
 I don’t care as long as it has (feat, fix, refactor)/xxx :)

-- When the user is happy with their work they can create a pull request against master in GitHub with their changes.
+- When the user is happy with their work they can create a pull request against develop in GitHub with their changes.
 The user must follow the SemVer support for this is provided by GitVersion.
 So if you need to make breaking changes please make sure you use the correct commit message so GitVersion uses the correct semver tags.
 Do not manually tag the Ocelot repo this will break things.

 - The Ocelot team will review the PR and if all is good merge it, else they will suggest feedback that the user will need to act on.
 In order to speed up getting a PR the user should think about the following.

 - Have I covered all my changes with tests at unit and acceptance level?

 - Have I updated any documentation that my changes may have affected?

 - Does my feature make sense, have I checked all of Ocelot’s other features to make sure it doesn’t already exist?